Earn credit for your previous studies

 - Post-secondary applicants (Canadian and international): Transfer credit will not be granted for courses not reported on your U of T application.
 If you report that you have enrolled in summer courses, your eligibility to meet the admission conditions outlined in your offer letter will be reassessed once these courses are completed.
 This will delay your final transfer credit assessment and impact your ability to plan your course enrolment.
 Should you fall below the admission conditions outlined in your offer letter based on your summer course results, you may be withdrawn from your courses and your registration will be cancelled.

 - Internal U of T transfer applicants: If you enrol in summer courses at another U of T campus or division, your eligibility to meet the admission conditions outlined in your offer letter will need to be reviewed again once these courses are completed.
 This can lead to a delay in receiving your retained credits and will impact your ability to plan your course enrolment.
 Should you fall below the admission conditions outlined in your offer letter based on your summer course results, you may be withdrawn from your courses and your registration will be cancelled.
+Transfer credit will not be granted for summer courses outside of the University of Toronto taken prior to beginning your studies in the fall, and that were not reported on your U of T application.

 If your official transcript sent by the deadline lists courses without a final grade, you will be required to send an updated transcript when the final marks for your courses are available.
 Your transfer credit assessment will be updated once the final grades are received.